Hiking in Windy Conditions?

-I recently moved my hike from a very windy Friday to a much less windy — but much colder — Saturday.
-I ran polls on Instagram and Twitter and eighty percent of my online followers agreed I’d made the right decision.
-Here’s why.
+I recently moved my hike from a very windy Friday to a much less windy (but far colder) Saturday.
+I ran polls on Instagram and Twitter and 80% of my followers agreed I’d made the right decision.
+Here’s why…

-On Thursday, I checked mountain-foreacast.com for some peaks in the Adirondacks.
-I saw the forecast for the summits was going to be 50 mph (80 kph) with temperatures around 45°F (7°C).
+I checked the weather on mountain-foreacast.com and saw the wind at the summits on Friday was going to be 50 mph (80 kph) with temperatures around 45°F (7°C).
 With wind chill factored in, that would feel like 33°F (0.4°C).
+Not too bad.